Amin-Matola/SimpleBase/README.md

 The functional programming design is no longer existing, and now it uses Object Oriented Programming Design.
 It now has got a trial project for manipulating the data and can be found at:
 [Simple Base](http://learners.pythonanywhere.com/simplebase)
-With the record tracker, you can:
+With the record tracker so far, you can do the following core activities:

 1. [x] Create records on the go
 - You can either create your records by filling the form or